 These Soft Almond Cookies are soft and reminiscent of bite size little almond cakes – delicious and delicate!
+Easy to make even on a weeknight.
 Perfect to end a romantic dinner or start a day with a cup of coffee.

 If you are making a romantic dinner and want to finish the meal with something delicious and chocolate then I urge you to try my lighter Chocolate Kefir Cake but if chocolate isn’t your thing and you want something light and delicious and sweet and fun to eat then Soft Almond Cookies will hit the spot!

 I remember first three things I cooked for my husband.
 I made date chutney to bring to his place to accompany cheese and wine.
 He politely ate a tiny bit but not more.
 Later I found out that he doesn’t like savoury and seeet flavour combination.

 Third time I cooked dinner for him; I don’t remember what I made as the main course but i started the meal with Lentil soup which he adored and finished the whole pot.

 In between chutney and soup I baked these Soft Almond Cookies.
 I remember A. taking a bite and saying that they reminded him of something from childhood.